Signature of pressure-induced topological phase transition in ZrTe$_5$: Theoretical Calculations and Multicarrier Model

 First, in order to assess the topological phase of ZrTe$_5$ as a function of changes to lattice constants, and to help interpret the experimental results, we have performed \textit{ab initio} band structure calculations, employing density functional theory (DFT).
+For the detailed methodology, consult Supplementary Note 8.
 The size of the direct gap at the $\Upgamma$ point, $\Updelta_\Upgamma$, is plotted as a function of in-plane and out-of-plane strain in \hyperref[fig1]{Fig.~\ref{fig1}} (a).
 The phase transition, where $\Updelta_\Upgamma=0$, is found along the yellow dash-dotted line.
 The topological phase of the system is found to be in a WTI phase above this line and an STI phase below it.
 The relaxed lattice constants are $a$\,=\,2.002\,\AA, $b$\,=\,7.204\,\AA\,and $c$\,=\,13.876\,\AA\,\cite{topo_tajkov-phase-strain_2022}, representing the zero strain position on the strain map.
 These parameters fall within 1.1\% of those obtained from X-ray diffraction\,\cite{lattice_fjellvag-powDifExp-spzhpd_1986}.
-It is important to note that the DFT-based band structure obtained using the relaxed constants does not accurately represent the experimental ZrTe$_5$ results on CVT-grown crystals, instead predicting a larger band gap (around 80 meV), and, most notably, resulting in a STI rather than WTI phase.
-According to Ref.\,\cite{zrte5_multicarrier_kkz}, the experimentally estimated ZrTe$_5$ bands are better represented by the DFT results at the black square in \hyperref[fig1]{Fig.~\ref{fig1}} (a), which is close to the phase transition boundary and consistent with the experimental results of Refs.\,\cite{bandstruct-and-fit_zhang-arpeslifshitz-eetilttnz_2017,dirac-and-sti-and-wti_mutch-strainTunedTransition-esttptz_2019,bandstruct-dirac_sun-pumpProbeDirac-pdsz_2020,akrap_zrte5WTI,Zhang_ArpesWTI_2021,stmEdge_xbing-stmWTI-eoteds_2016,stmEdge_we-stmWTI-etesleg_2016} suggesting a WTI phase.
+This discrepancy may be related to the presence of Te vacancies in CVT-grown ZrTe$_5$\,\cite{fit_shahi-bipolar-bcpoetp_2018}.
+It is important to note that the DFT-based band structure obtained using the relaxed constants does not accurately represent the experimental ZrTe$_5$ results on CVT-grown crystals, instead predicting a larger $\Updelta_\Upgamma$ (around 80 meV), and, most notably, resulting in a STI rather than WTI phase.
+According to Ref.\,\cite{zrte5_multicarrier_kkz}, the experimentally estimated ZrTe$_5$ bands are better represented by the DFT results at the black square in \hyperref[fig1]{Fig.~\ref{fig1}} (a), which is close to the phase transition boundary and consistent with the experimental results of Refs.\,\cite{bandstruct-and-fit_zhang-arpeslifshitz-eetilttnz_2017,dirac-and-sti-and-wti_mutch-strainTunedTransition-esttptz_2019,bandstruct-dirac_sun-pumpProbeDirac-pdsz_2020,Zhang_ArpesWTI_2021,stmEdge_xbing-stmWTI-eoteds_2016,stmEdge_we-stmWTI-etesleg_2016} suggesting a WTI phase.